rkrogers/tab-db-migrate/README.md

 If you have 10 data sources all connecting to the same database with the same credentials, instead of updating each one individually, you can update all 10 at once by modifying a single entry in the list.

+## Compatibility

+This tool works with:
+- ✅ **Tableau Cloud** - All sites
+- ✅ **Tableau Server** - Version 2019.4 and later (when PAT authentication was introduced)

 ## Prerequisites

 - [.NET 9.0 SDK](https://dotnet.microsoft.com/download/dotnet/9.0) or later
-- A Tableau Cloud account with:
+- A Tableau Cloud or Tableau Server account with:
   - Personal Access Token (PAT)
   - Permission to modify data source connections
 - Git (for cloning the repository)